aaronshirk/arcgis/StormSurge/README.md

 ![Baltimore Storm Surge Potential](./images/main-image.png)

 ArcGIS mapping project showing potential storm surge for the downtown Baltimore, Inner Harbor area.
-The map tries to show what the potential flood impact if a hurricane hit the area resulting in both a 3m surge.
+The map tries to show the potential flood impact if a hurricane hit the area resulting in a 3m storm surge.
 In contrast it also shows the impact for a 9m storm surge.

 The WebMap has been published to ArcGIS online (link below) but the legend is not showing correctly.
 - Orange area --> flood area for a 3m surge